shaack/cookie-consent-js/README.md

 })
 ```

-In `props` you should at least define `privacyPolicyUrl`.
+In `props` you should at least define `contentUrl` and `privacyPolicyUrl`.
 See below "Configuration properties".

 ### 5. Enable "Cookie settings" in your service navigation